ContainerSolutions/k8s-deployment-strategies/shadow/README.md

 paying twice for their order.
 In this case, you can solve it by creating a mocking service that replicates the response from the provider.

-**Recently, Istio added support for [traffic mirroring/shadowing](https://istio.io/docs/reference/config/traffic-rules/routing-rules.html#mirror).**

-In this example, we make use of [GoReplay](https://github.com/buger/goreplay) as sidecar container to capture and replay incoming traffic to version 2.
+In this example, we make use of [Istio](https://istio.io) to mirror traffic to the secondary deployment.

 ## Steps to follow